• Skip to primary navigation

 Home » Gardening

-Ideas about Preserving Herbs for the Winter
+Preserving Herbs from the Garden

 Basket of fresh herbs

-When summer came to an end I wanted to find ways to keep all these wonderful plants that I grew so that I could use them during the winter.
-I knew that they would die back in the fall and I wanted to make sure I utilized them in some way.
+When summer came to an end, I wanted to find ways to keep all these wonderful plants that I grew so that I could use them during the winter.
+I knew that they would die back in the fall, and I wanted to make sure I utilized them in some way.

-This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) Click here to read my full disclosure policy.
+This post contains some affiliate links (that means if you make a purchase after clicking a link, there’s no additional cost to you, but I will earn a very small commission. ) i.e. as an Amazon Associate, I earn from qualifying purchases.
+Click here to read my full disclosure policy.

 Hanging herbs to dry